i0ntempest/waifu2x-macos-scripts/README.md

 ## Scripts
 - [waifu2x.sh](./Scripts/waifu2x.sh)

     POSIX sh script.
 Simple launcher script that passes all args to the executable.
 Nothing fancy here.
 Also featured in [waifu2x-ios wiki](https://github.com/imxieyi/waifu2x-ios/wiki/Usage-for-Command-Line-\(CLI\)-on-macOS-Version).
 You need to grant the app file access permission in its GUI before using this.
-Both scripts below depends on this being in your PATH as `waifu2x`.
+All scripts below depend on this being in your PATH as `waifu2x`.

 - [auto-waifu2x.sh](./Scripts/auto-waifu2x.sh)